MobileFirst-Platform-Developer-Center/DevCenter/tutorials/ja/foundation/8.0/installation-configuration/production/appcenter/index.md

                        value="product_install_dir/ApplicationCenter/tools/android-sdk"
                        type="java.lang.String" override="false"/>
           <!-- The protocol of the application resources URI.
-               このプロパティーは任意指定です。 It is only needed if the protocol of the external and internal URI are different. -->
+               This property is optional.
+It is only needed if the protocol of the external and internal URI are different. -->
           <!-- <Environment name="ibm.appcenter.proxy.protocol"
                             value="http" type="java.lang.String" override="false"/>